nodepa/seedlingo/docs/architecture/architecture.md

 ## src/App.vue

-Lays out the `Header` section with logo and title, `Footer` with `BottomNavigationBar` containing `HomeButton`, `ContinueButton` and `ToggleInstructionsButton`, and `ion-content` section that is handled by the router (`ion-router-outlet`). src/common/router/index.ts lists all routes and defines src/views/Home.vue as the base route.
+Lays out the `AppHeader` section with logo and title, `BottomNavigationBar` in the footer containing `HomeButton`, `ContinueButton` and `ToggleInstructionsButton`, and an `ion-content` section that is handled by the router (`ion-router-outlet`). src/common/router/index.ts lists all routes and defines src/views/HomeView.vue as the base route.

-## src/views/Home.vue
+## src/views/HomeView.vue

-Displays src/Lessons/components/Lessons.vue and src/FooterSection/components/FooterSection.vue
+Displays src/Lessons/components/LessonsMenu.vue and src/FooterLinks/components/FooterLinks.vue

-## src/Lessons/components/Lessons.vue
+## src/Lessons/components/LessonsMenu.vue

 Lists all the lessons as specified in the content folder using `Content.LessonsMeta`, which returns an array of objects with name, icon and audio for each lesson.
-Each lesson is wired with a `router-link` of the pattern `/lesson/:id`, e.g. /lesson/4 directs links of that pattern to src/views/Session.vue
+Each lesson is wired with a `router-link` of the pattern `/lesson/:id`, e.g. /lesson/4 directs links of that pattern to src/views/ExerciseSession.vue

-## src/views/Session.vue
+## src/views/ExerciseSession.vue

-`Session` presents one of the exercise components Matching.vue, MultipleChoice.vue or Cloze.vue based on the `exercise`/`exerciseItems` generated by src/Lessons/ExerciseProvider.ts.
+`ExerciseSession` presents one of the exercise components MatchingExercise.vue, MultipleChoiceExercise.vue or ClozeExercise.vue based on the `exercise`/`exerciseItems` generated by src/Lessons/ExerciseProvider.ts.
-When `Session` is made available in the page/mounted, `getExercise()` is used to identify the correct lesson specified by the `/lesson/:id` route param in the browser's address bar.
+When `ExerciseSession` is made available in the page/mounted, `getExercise()` is used to identify the correct lesson specified by the `/lesson/:id` route param in the browser's address bar.
 The number from the path is taken to represent the current lesson number,